Time To Give Your Liver A Break After Lockdown?

 With being stuck at home during the lockdown, with balancing working from home, homeschooling, and a global health crisis, it’s little surprise that many of us have turned to the drinks cabinet to help ease the uncertainty and worry.

-Figures released from Alcohol Change UK revealed that over a quarter of Brits say that have drunk more than usual during the lockdown, and all that extra boxing is certainly not good for our health. and cause irreparable damage.
+Figures released from Alcohol Change UK revealed that over a quarter of Brits say that have drunk more than usual during the lockdown, and all that extra boxing is certainly not good for our health.
+Alcohol can increase the risk of developing liver disease and cause irreparable damage.

 Why is the liver so important?